cyberiums/cyberdoc/docs/_interface/Private-Network.md

 ### Ethash: Running A Miner

 For proof-of-work in a simple private network, a single CPU miner instance is enough to create a stable stream of blocks at regular intervals.
-To start a Geth instance for mining, run it with all the usual flags and add the following to configure mining:
+To start a Geth Flavours instance for mining, run it with all the usual flags and add the following to configure mining:

 ```shell